 - A body lift in women typically combines three procedures in one and incorporates an abdominoplasty (tummy tuck), outer thigh lift, and a buttock lift.

-- In male patients, a belt lipectomy is the more appropriate procedure which removes excess skin and fat along the waistline without lifting and shaping the buttocks and hips.
+- In male patients, a belt lipectomy is a more appropriate procedure which removes excess skin and fat along the waistline without lifting and shaping the buttocks and hips.

-Dr. Trussler offers multiple body lift techniques which can be applied to whatever type of body contouring issues you have.
+Dr. Trussler in Austin, TX offers multiple body lift techniques which can be applied to whatever type of body contouring issues you have.

 Abdominoplasty is the front component of the body lift and addresses upper and lower abdominal skin excess, as well as fatty deposits along the waistline and muscle laxity.
 The procedure is performed through a lower abdominal incision to remove excess skin above and below the umbilicus (belly button) and tighten the central abdominal muscles.
 The outer incision line is continued into the outer thigh lift incision.